 U.S. State Department spokesman Victoria Nuland, in a statement, commended the commission and called the investigation "thorough and inclusive".

-"Now is the time for all parties to work together through dialogue to chart a positive way forward," she said.
+"Now is the time for all parties to work together through dialogue to chart a positive way forward."

-The nominee of Nasheed's party on the commission resigned from the panel on Wednesday after saying evidence likely to support the accusations of a coup was missing from the report.
+The nominee of Nasheed's party on the commission resigned from the panel on Wednesday after saying some evidence likely to support Nasheed's accusations of a coup was missing from the report.

-(Writing by Matthias Williams Editing by Frank Jack Daniel)
+(Writing by Matthias Williams, Editing by Frank Jack Daniel and Ron Popeski)